rust-lang/rust/src/doc/guide-unsafe.md

 - [inline assembly](#inline-assembly)

+Note that an `unsafe` block does not relax the rules about lifetimes of `&` and the freezing of borrowed data.

+Any
-Note that an `unsafe` block does not relax the rules about lifetimes of `&` and the freezing of borrowed data, it just allows the use of additional techniques for skirting the compiler's watchful eye.
-Any use of `unsafe` is the programmer saying "I know more than you" to the compiler, and, as such, the programmer should be very sure that they actually do know more about why that piece of code is valid.
+use of `unsafe` is the programmer saying "I know more than you" to the compiler, and, as such, the programmer should be very sure that they actually do know more about why that piece of code is valid.
 In general, one should try to minimize the amount of unsafe code in a code base; preferably by using the bare minimum `unsafe` blocks to build safe interfaces.